royratcliffe/ActiveResourceKit/README.md

 launching a new server instance.
 This happens quite quickly; Thin is a fast-loading web server.

+The test launcher script assumes that you have RVM installed.

 ### Viewing the Test Server Log

 You can view the test servers log using the command: